pamelafox/flask-gallery-container-app/README.md

 ### Costs

-These are only provided as an example, as of Feb-2023.
-The PostgreSQL server has an hourly cost, so if you are not actively using the app, remember to run `azd down` or delete the resource group to avoid unnecessary costs.
+Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
+The majority of the Azure resources used in this infrastructure are on usage-based pricing tiers.
+However, Azure Container Registry has a fixed cost per registry per day.

+You can try the [Azure pricing calculator](https://azure.com/e/200ae4891b274a0f87f12f2e936a45ba) for the resources:

-- Azure CDN - Standard tier, $0.081 per GB for first 10 TB per month.
+- Azure CDN - Standard tier.
+Pricing is based off usage and each month allows for a certain amount of GB.
 [Pricing](https://azure.microsoft.com/pricing/details/cdn/)
-- Azure Container App - Consumption tier with 0.5 CPU, 1GiB memory/storage Pricing is based on resource allocation, and each month allows for a certain amount of free usage, ~$2/month.
+- Azure Container App: Consumption tier with 0.5 CPU, 1GiB memory/storage.
+Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
 [Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
-- Azure Container Registry - Basic tier. $0.167/day, ~$5/month.
+- Azure Container Registry: Basic tier.
+Pricing per registry per day.
 [Pricing](https://azure.microsoft.com/pricing/details/container-registry/)
-- Key Vault - Standard tier. $0.04/10,000 transactions.
-Only a few transactions are used on each deploy.
-[Pricing](https://azure.microsoft.com/pricing/details/key-vault/)
+- Log analytics: Pay-as-you-go tier.
+Costs based on data ingested.
+[Pricing](https://azure.microsoft.com/pricing/details/monitor/)

+⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

 ## Getting help